mainkoon81/00-optimization/README.md

  - It is typically associated with min/max.

 __3. Population:__
 As a multi-set of genotypes, **Hold possible solutions**;....need DIVERSITY ?
 In population, we have set of individuals and each individual in the population is a possible solution for the given problem.
 We call these individuals as chromosomes.
 Each chromosome is made up of genes.
 What are genes ?
 These are the parameters of the given optimization problem.
+Genes correspond to the values for each variable of the problem.
 <img src="https://user-images.githubusercontent.com/31917400/67883939-de6ff700-fb3c-11e9-8e53-d4b0718e11e9.jpg" />

  - It forms a **unit of evolution**.